 The best way to introduce your work effectively begins with a hook.
 Something unique or intriguing enough for readers that compels him to read further.

-You should then cover how you approach these topics throughout the paper through concise summaries or anecdotes from research findings/observations done by others on similar issues such as yours.
+You should then cover how you approached the topic throughout the paper.
+You can do this through concise summaries or anecdotes from research findings/observations done by others on similar issues such as yours.

 Purpose of Dissertation Introduction Paragraph